 I completed my BA in psychology from Boston University, a MS in Nutrition from the Friedman School of Nutrition Science and Policy at Tufts University and a Masters in Public Health from Tufts University School of Medicine.
 After grad school, I stayed in Boston and landed my dream job working as the Registered Dietitian and nutrition spokesperson for Shaw’s Supermarkets, ACME Markets, Farm Fresh and Shoppers.
 My role there was all things nutrition communications related (TV, print, online, social media), but I also worked closely with marketing and merchandising departments and led all consumer facing health and wellness initiatives.
 After 7 years, I went on to work for Weber Shandwick, a global communications firm, for two years before starting my own company, JSR Ventures, a nutrition communications business.
 You can download my professional biography HERE.

 Cape Cod is a beautiful place to live, so we spend a lot of time as a family at the beach year round – walking, swimming, playing in the sand, kayaking and boating.
 In free moments (what’s that?!), you’ll find me breathing in the fresh ocean air, running, grocery shopping, visiting our local farm and farmers markets, reading cookbooks and magazines about food, cooking, food styling and taking pictures of food.
 Ohh and doing dishes.
-Recipe developer + food blogger + toddler and baby momma = TONS of dishes.
+Recipe developer + food blogger + two littles = TONS of dishes.